jacksleight/coast-social/README.md

 Coast component for accessing social media APIs.

-Coast Social can be used to retrieve latest feeds and URL statistics from various social media platforms.
+Coast Social can retrieve latest feeds and URL statistics from various social media platforms in a standardised format.

 ## Installation